SEMG

 Take part in a living ethnomycological society.

-Joining the SEMG means contributing to a space dedicated to the study, documentation and transmission of the relationships between humans and fungi.
+Joining the SEMG means contributing to a space dedicated to the study, documentation and transmission of the relationships between fungi, knowledge, environments and societies.

 Our history

-The Société ethnomycologique de Genève was founded by Mathieu Binbay, ethnomycologist, with the intention of creating in Switzerland a space dedicated to the relationships between fungi, cultures and societies.
+The Société ethnomycologique de Genève was born from the desire to create a space dedicated to the relationships between fungi, knowledge, environments and societies.

-Through his research, readings, projects and encounters, one thing became clear: fungi move through cultures, cuisines, traditional medicines, arts, narratives, techniques and memories, yet no space in Switzerland was specifically dedicated to them from this perspective.
+Through research, readings, projects and encounters, one thing became clear: fungi move through cuisines, traditional medicines, arts, narratives, techniques, memories and living practices, yet no space in Switzerland was specifically dedicated to them from this perspective.

-The SEMG aims to respond to this absence: to bring together people interested in ethnomycology, to structure an emerging field, and to build projects capable of giving fungi a place in research, transmission and public culture.
+The SEMG responds to this absence by bringing together people interested in ethnomycology, structuring an emerging field and developing spaces capable of giving fungi a place in research, transmission, documentation and public culture.